ignite/cli/docs/guide/interchange/05-mint-and-burn-voucher.md

 In this chapter you will learn more about vouchers and how the implementation mints voucher or locks native token from a blockchain.

+There is a lot to learn from this implementation.
+You will be working with the `bank` keeper and use several methods it offers.
+You will learn how to interact with another module and use the module account to lock tokens.
+This implementation can teach you how to use various interactions with module accounts or minting, locking or burning tokens.

 ## Create the SafeBurn Function to Burn Vouchers or Lock Tokens

 `SafeBurn` burns tokens if they are IBC vouchers (have an `ibc/` prefix) and locks tokens if they are native to the chain.